R/V Kilo Moana

 Wet Lab

 The Wet Lab, where all of the wet work occurs.
-This lab opens up to the back deck via a hand operated roller door and contains a fume hood for chemical work.
-This lab is a shared use space, the outboard aft corner belonging to OTG, don't worry though the techs bark is usually worse than their bite.
+This lab opens up to the back deck via a hand operated roller door and is where the CTD is stored.
+The CTD is on a track system so it can easily be transported out of the wet lab for deployments.
+This lab is a shared use space, the outboard aft corner is utilized by OTG.

 320 sq. ft.